pundarikaksha7/Adobe_PDF_Extractor_Project/README.md

     pip install -r requirements.txt

 2: Input the Test Data path location and the resultant zip files path location inside PDF_Extractor.py.
-This algorithm would convert the PDFs into zip files and store them in the assigned path location for zip files.
+This algorithm would extract data from the PDFs into zip files and store them in the assigned path location for zip files.

 3: Use ZipExtractor.py to unzip all zipped files in the zip files folder to another folder containing all unzipped .json files